What is a Trust?

 A beneficiary is an individual or organization to which a gift of property is made.
 It is a person (or organization) receiving benefits under a legal instrument such as a will, trust, or life insurance policy.
 Except when very small estates are involved, beneficiaries of wills only receive their benefits after the will is examined and approved by the probate court.
 Beneficiaries of trusts receive their benefits directly, as provided in the Trust Instrument.

-A trust is the best way to hold the assets in your estate to make sure your heirs receive those assets with the least hassle.
-The CREM Group is an attorney-owned real-estate brokerage that handles probate, conservatorship, and trust real estate sales in all of Southern California with a particular interest in the Los Angeles and Orange County areas.
-Trusts are best, but If you have a property that is going through probate, the CREM Group can help you with that, too.
+A trust is the best way to hold the assets in your estate to ensure your heirs receive those assets with the least hassle.
+The CREM Group is an attorney-owned real-estate brokerage that handles probate, conservatorship, and trust real estate sales in all of Southern California, with a particular interest in the Los Angeles and Orange County areas.

 As always, contact us by email here if you have any questions about real estate, probate real estate, conservatorship, or trust real estate properties, especially in Los Angeles and Orange Counties in California.